CdenGG/FinalExamMocks/README.md

 ## Update:
-I didnt find the first exams the best quality, so I generated more better quality exams.
-You can still find the first exams in the
+I didnt find the first exams the best quality, so I generated better quality exams.
+You can still find the first exams in the LegacyExams folder.
-LegacyExams folder.

 # FinalExamMocks